 Donated goods and services are reflected as contributions in the accompanying financial statements at their estimated values at the date of receipt.
-Donated goods and service expense, which primarily represents salaries, supplies, and rents paid by the University on behalf of the Foundation, is reflected under supporting services as administration and general and fundraising expenses in the accompanying statement of activities.
-Donated goods and services totaled \$397,371 and \$319,857 for the years ended June 30, 2023 and 2022, respectively.
+Donated goods and services expense, which primarily represents salaries, supplies, and rents paid by the University on behalf of the Foundation, is reflected under supporting services as administration and general and fundraising expenses in the accompanying statement of activities.
+Donated goods and services totaled \$258,300 and \$397,371 for the years ended June 30, 2024 and 2023, respectively.